I often mention to other investors that looking for opportunities in the ASX Listed Investment Company (LIC) sector has been part of my strategy.

 Another point about the more old fashioned unlisted open end structure I would like to make is around investor behaviour.
-It is a subjective point I admit, but I made an investment into Forager’s International fund a few months back.
-Maybe the first time for about 20 years I applied for units the “old fashioned” way.
-I feel more likely to stick with it for longer now that the price is not flashing on the screen to me every day.
+What if you apply for units the “old fashioned” way in an unlisted fund?
+Maybe you are more likely to stick with it for longer now that the price is not flashing on the screen every day.
+Could that be a good thing?

-My gut feel is that an increasing number of smaller boutique fund managers that are much fairer with what they charge will become more prevalent in the future.
+Perhaps an increasing number of smaller boutique fund managers that are much fairer with what they charge will become more prevalent in the future.
 I am thinking of ones starting up with an open end unlisted structure, where fixed costs can be less.
 Managing portfolios less than $50 million can be fruitful as you can hunt for smaller companies where arguably pricing inefficiencies are more common.
 The recent trend of money flows favouring large passive funds should help keep that the case.
-My feeling is that less broker research on small caps in the future may also favour more inefficiencies to exploit.
+Maybe it will be the case that less broker research on small caps in the future may also favour more inefficiencies to exploit.
 It’s just important to keep fees fair.

 I won’t go into specific details of shareholder returns from many of the sub $50 million LICs that have come to the market in recent years.
 However I shall list the tickers that came up on a quick scan of mine.
 Readers can have a look themselves at some of the results.
 I think it is safe to say in general if you had participated in all of the very small LIC IPOs over the last few years you may not be jumping for joy about your returns achieved.
 Some of the new ones that came up on my scan include 8EC, FPC, GC1, MA1, MEC, RYD.
 I should point out that RYD has got out of the blocks well and where I think IPO investors would be well satisfied.